 A. The Properties

 The properties must be used only for residential, recreational, and related purposes (which may include, without limitation, offices for any Community Manager retained by the Association).
-No commercial use is permitted on any Unit except in accordance with the MG Covenants.
+No commercial use is permitted on any Property/Unit except in accordance with the MG Covenants.

 B. Animals and Pets

-1. Animals, livestock or poultry of any kind cannot be raised, bred, kept or maintained on any Unit or any dwelling except a limited number of household pets (as set by the Board of Directors).
+1. Animals, livestock or poultry of any kind cannot be raised, bred, kept or maintained on any Property/Unit or any dwelling except a limited number of household pets (as set by the Board of Directors).
 Domestic household pets cannot be raised, bred, or kept for any commercial purpose.

 C. Buried Material

 Material must not be buried on any Property/Unit including but not limited to any easement area, common area, or area where any structure may be constructed.
 If any material is known to be buried, all subsequent purchasers must be advised of the location and type of material(s) deposited.
 No hazardous, illegal, or governmentally regulated material(s) may be deposited on any Property/Unit.

 1. Alteration or construction in or upon any portion of the common area is not permitted except at the direction of and with the express written consent of the Board of Directors.

 2. The common areas must be used only for the purposes for which they were intended and reasonably suited.

 1. Flying of flags is allowed subject to the MG Covenants and these guidelines and does not require prior approval.